hydrusnetwork/hydrus/docs/faq.md

 ## What is an account id? { id="account_ids" }

 This is another long string of random hexadecimal that _identifies_ your account without giving away access.
 If you need to identify yourself to a repository administrator (say, to get your account's permissions modified), you will need to tell them your account id.
-You can copy it to your clipboard in _services->review services_.
+You can copy it to your clipboard in _services->review_.

 ## Why does the file I deleted and then re-imported still have its tags? { id="service_isolation" }

 Hydrus splits its different abilities and domains (e.g. the list of files on your disk, or the tag mappings in 'my tags', or your files' notes) into separate _services_.
-You can see these in _review services_ and _manage services_.
+You can see these in _services->review_ and _services->edit_.
 Although the services of the same type may interact (e.g. deleting a file from one service might send that file to the 'trash' service, or adding tag parents to one tag service might implicate tags on another), those of different types are generally completely independent.
 Your tags don't care where the files they map to are.

 So, when you delete a file from 'my files', none of its tag mappings in 'my tags' change--they remain attached to the 'ghost' of the deleted file.
 Your notes, ratings, and known URLs are the same (URLs is important, since it lets the client skip URLs for files you previously deleted).
 If you re-import the file, it will have everything it did before, with only a couple of pertinent changes like, obviously, _import time_.